 White has been active as a volunteer in the Durham and Research Triangle community, having served as president of the Durham Day Care Council, the Durham Literacy Council, chairman of the Durham United Way Campaign and chairman of its board of directors, and a member of the executive committees and boards of both the Durham Workforce Development Board and the Research Triangle Regional Partnership.

-Rob was sworn in 24 years ago as a member of the IBEW Local 553.
-Graduated form 553’s JATC in 1999.
-Rob has been an instructor with the JATC for 12 years, Treasurer of the local for 8 years and the Assistant Business manager for Tony Swift for 2-1/2 years.
-When Tony Swift, former Business Manager, had to resign due to health reasons, Rob was immediately selected by the Executive Board as his replacement.
+Rob Axford was sworn in 24 years ago as a member of the IBEW Local 553.
+He graduated form 553’s JATC in 1999 and has been an instructor with the JATC for 12 years, treasurer of the local for 8 years and the Assistant Business manager for Tony Swift for 2-1/2 years.
+When Tony had to resign as business manager for health reasons, Rob was immediately selected by the Executive Board as his replacement.

-Rob lives in Hillsborough with his daughter and wife Rebecca Axford.
-Rebecca is the Training Director of our JATC.
-When not at work, Rob likes to spend time in the woods behind the house, BBQ, Scuba dive when visiting family in the FL Keys.
-His family is the most important part of his life he loves to take road trips to the great places in NC from the mountains to the sea and be with his family.
+He lives in Hillsborough with his daughter and wife Rebecca Axford who is the JATC training director.
+When not at work, Rob likes to spend time in the woods behind the house, BBQ, and scuba dive when visiting family in the FL Keys.

 Charlie Bell started Studio TK, a division of Teknion, in 2012.
 Studio TK collaborates with international designers to create seating and table product solutions for evolving social work environments.
 Studio TK serves corporate clients throughout the world.